MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelineobj-getpropertysetter.md

 ---
-Description: The GetPropertySetter method retrieves the object's property setter.
+description: The GetPropertySetter method retrieves the object's property setter.
 When the object is rendered, the property information contained in the property setter is applied to the object. ms.assetid: 7a9c5ee4-2df6-4eaa-a583-5efea0cf7bde
 title: IAMTimelineObj::GetPropertySetter method (Qedit.h)
 ms.topic: reference